 Supply Chain Traceability

 Lab diamonds certified by GIA or IGI come with standardized reporting on origin and grading.
 Moissanite certification (GRA and increasingly IGI since 2024) is catching up in terms of traceability and transparency.
-For instance, at Aquamarise®, every moissanite ring comes with GRA certification, and we're committed to ethical sourcing across our entire collection.
+At Aquamarise®, every moissanite ring comes with GRA certification, and we're committed to ethical sourcing across our entire collection.

 If ethics are your primary driver, both are strong choices.
 Neither requires mining.
 Both offer conflict-free, lab-created beauty.
 The environmental edge goes to moissanite for lower energy production, but both stones represent a massive improvement over traditional mining.